myk-org/github-webhook-server/README.md

 - `server`: FQDN Jira server url
 - `project`: project key to open the issue
 - `token`: Jira token
+- `epic`: epic name, if provided a new issue will be created under the epic
 - `user-mapping`: mapping from github username to jira username if different

 `jira` setting can be placed as global (for all repositories) or per repository.